 Selection of Thesis Research Advisor: (Form I)

-Early identification of a hesis Research Advisor and the thesis advisory committee is strongly recommended.
+Early identification of a Thesis Research Advisor and the thesis advisory committee is strongly recommended.
 The Thesis Research Advisor must be a Nutrition faculty member.
 It is expected that students will file their Thesis Advisor Agreement Form (see Form I), by the end of the first semester or upon completion of nine credits of course work.
-A copy of the Thesis Advisor Form is retained by the Thesis Advisor, and a PDF of the form is emailed to the Graduate Program Secretary for filing in the student’s file.
-The graduate student’s advisory committee, (see requirements below), should be constituted, in consultation with the hesis esearch Advisor, no later than upon completion of nine course credit hours.
+A copy of the Thesis Research Advisor Form is retained by the Thesis Advisor, and a PDF of the form is emailed to the Graduate Services Coordinator for filing in the student’s file.
+The graduate student’s advisory committee, (see requirements below), should be constituted, in consultation with the Thesis Research Advisor, no later than upon completion of nine course credit hours.

-It is not recommended that students change hesis esearch dvisors after initiating their thesis research project.
-If a decision to do so is considered, any change requires joint discussion and signed agreement between the student, the original hesis dvisor and the prospective hesis dvisor.
-Written notification is then forwarded to the Graduate Program Secretary.
+It is not recommended that students change Thesis Research Advisors after initiating their thesis research project.
+If a decision to do so is considered, any change requires joint discussion and signed agreement between the student, the original Thesis Research Advisor and the prospective Thesis Research Advisor.
+Written notification is then forwarded to the Graduate Services Coordinator.

-Any student changing hesis esearch dvisors must convert all thesis credits (NTDT869) taken with the original advisor to special problem credits (NTDT666) and take 6 additional research/thesis credits with the new hesis esearch dvisor.
+Any student changing Thesis Research Advisors must complete the remaining thesis credits under the direction of the new Thesis Research Advisor.

 NOTE: Use of Special Problems (NTDT666/866) credits to meet minimum credit hour course requirements for the MSHN degree is discouraged; a maximum of three departmental and three non-departmental Special Problems credits may be accepted on recommendation by the Thesis Advisory Committee.
 Special Problems require a title to be determined by instructor.

-Thesis Advisory Committee Composition:
+Thesis Advisory Committee Composition: (Form II)

-The minimum composition shall be: the hesis esearch dvisorat least one other nutrition graduate faculty and a third member from outside the nutrition graduate faculty that meets the approval of the other two committee members.
-Composition of the Thesis Advisory Committee is noted on the Thesis Research Proposal Form
+The minimum composition shall be: the Thesis Research Advisor, at least one other nutrition graduate faculty, and a third member from outside the nutrition graduate faculty that meets the approval of the other two committee members.
+Composition of the Thesis Advisory Committee is noted on the Thesis Research Proposal Form.

 Advisory Committee Responsibilities: